How to Identify Chiggers and Chigger Infestations

-The short answer: barely.
-Chigger larvae—the stage that bites—measure just 0.15 to 0.3 millimeters, roughly the size of the period at the end of this sentence.
-They are pale orange to bright red, and most people never see the mite itself.
-You typically discover a chigger problem only after the itching starts, usually 1 to 3 hours after exposure.
+Chigger larvae, the stage that bites, are nearly microscopic, measuring just 0.15 to 0.3 millimeters.
+They are pale orange to bright red, making them difficult to see without magnification.
+Typically, a chigger problem is only discovered after the itching starts, usually 1 to 3 hours post-exposure.

-If you look carefully, you may notice tiny red or orange specks moving across your skin, shoes, or clothing—especially around sock lines and waistbands.
-A magnifying glass or phone camera zoomed in helps confirm what you are seeing.
-Against dark clothing, they are easier to spot.
-Against bare skin, they are nearly invisible.
+To spot chiggers, look for tiny red or orange specks moving across your skin or clothing, especially around sock lines and waistbands.
+Using a magnifying glass or a zoomed-in phone camera can help confirm their presence.
+They are easier to spot against dark clothing than bare skin.

 Larvae (the stage that bites)